daniloqps/GetCleanCoursera/CodeBook.md

 So, to normalize the raw-data described above and turn in tidy-data, we need to follow the next steps

-- 1. Bind the same data in only one file
+- Bind the same data in only one file
-- 1.1 DTrain    + LTrain    + STrain = FullTrain
+            - DTrain    + LTrain    + STrain = FullTrain
-- 1.2 DTest     + LTest     + STest  = FullTest
+            - DTest     + LTest     + STest  = FullTest
-- 1.3 FullTrain + FullTest  = AllSet
+            - FullTrain + FullTest  = AllSet

-- 2. Select only necessary infomation to use in our analysis
+- Select only necessary infomation to use in our analysis
-- 2.1 extract only Mean() and Std() for each measurement.
+            - extract only Mean() and Std() for each measurement.

-- 3. and Combine the describe information to become more readable.
+- Combine the describe information to become more readable.
-- 3.1 AllSet + ActLabels = CompleteSet
+            - AllSet + ActLabels = CompleteSet

 and GO!